26 Jan 2024

 - Claims are obvious or anticipated in view of prior art

-- Subject matter is not patent-eligible (e.g., due to recent changes in the law)
+- Subject matter is not patent-eligible (e.g., abstract ideas)

 - Patent holder included incorrect or misleading info in the patent application, or intentionally withheld material information during prosecution

 - Patent specification does not provide sufficient written description or enabling detail to support the claims

 - Claims are ambiguous to the extent that they are not understandable

 Someone has engaged in an act of infringement if they have made, used, sold, or offered to sell the invention claimed in your patent without your permission.
 Also, keep in mind that the act of infringement generally has to occur in the United States if you’re enforcing a U.S. patent.
 There are some limited circumstances where an infringer’s activities outside the U.S. may be considered relevant, but those should be considered narrow exceptions to the general rule.

 The key here is proving the identity of the person who committed the infringing act.
 In many industries, many different entities collaborate to produce an end product or service, which creates an opportunity for each individual entity to say, I didn’t do it.

 So you’ll need definitive proof of what legal entity is selling the infringing product or providing infringing service.
 You might be able to use sales data, SEC filings, advertisements, product catalogues, information from the infringer’s website (e.g., product demos), or other types of information to prove who committed the act of infringement.

 Proving That the Product or Process Infringes on Your Patent